CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ## How can I disable one of my existing applications?

-Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization and app in the head-bar.
-Then click on **Configuration** in the left pane to stop your app.
-It will be un-deployed, and ready for a new start without pushing your app via Git or FTP again.
+Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization and app in the left column.
+Then click on the application name and selection **Overview**.
+Click on the **Stop** button top undeploy your app.

 ## What type of content is allowed on Clever Cloud?